5GExchange/nsd-service-generator/README.md

 #### Usage
-Create a dict in the python script according to the VNFDs to be referenced in the NSD.
+Create a list of dicts in the python script according to the VNFDs to be referenced in the NSD.
 Please note that the VNFDs have to already be onboarded in the MarketPlace.
 Please fill in the fields according to the information related to each VNFD (i.e., domain, vnf_id and identifier [alias] of the port):

 ```